kshetline/rpi-acu-rite-temperature/README.md

 `signalQuality` is measured over a five minute window, and will register low even for a strong signal until a full five minutes have passed.

-While it's best for `validChecksum` to be `true`, any data returned has also be validated by three parity bits.
-If you aren't willing to accept data from a weak signal that didn't arrive with a valid checksum, you might have to wait a long time for any data at all.
+While it's best for `validChecksum` to be `true`, any data provided has at least been validated by three parity bits even if the checksum didn't come out right.
+In some cases, if you aren't willing to accept data from a weak signal despite an invalid checksum, you might have to wait a long time for any data at all.

 ### addSensorDataListener

 This function is used to register a callback that receives the above temperature/humidity data.
-You must specify the input `pin` to which your 433 MHz RF receiver is connected, and optionally specify a pin numbering system.
+You must specify the input `pin` to which your [433 MHz RF receiver](https://www.amazon.com/gp/product/B00HEDRHG6/) is connected, and optionally specify a pin numbering system.
 The default is `PinSystem.VIRTUAL`, which is the default pin numbering system used by _WiringPi_.
 Optionally you may use:

 * `PinSystem.SYS`: _/sys/class/gpio_ interface pin numbers.
 * `PinSystem.GPIO`: Broadcom GPIO pin numbers.